Envestio review IMPORTANT NEWS 10 February 2020:

 Here you get to invest in sectors like Mining, Industry, Energy, Food and others.
 They even have Crypto mining projects which sounds like the least attractive alternative right now for me atleast.

 The size of the funding the projects need can be from EUR 100 000 to 900 000, so there is room for plenty of investors to the projects listed.
 From an investors point of view, you can invest down to only 1 Euro per project.

 Lately because they have been growing much, the projects can be funded within 1 hour after they release them.
 This means that you will have to be fast if you’re going to jump in to a new project.

 They email all investors when new projects is listed so that’s a nice touch, but I would like to get some days notice before and hope they will add this in the future.

-The track record is getting better and better for Envestio
+The track record for Envestios projects

 A good thing here is that not one project have been defaulted since they started.
 So it looks like they do good research on the businesses they end up listing projects for.

 Like they call it Repurchase guarantee.
 It’s different than other platforms buyback feature.

 This will the projects list information about so you can decide from there.
 This can be more or less, so always check it out.
 Like most investments don’t invest money you can’t afford to spare.